 - red blood cells (erythrocytes).
 They carry hemoglobin, an iron-rich protein that transports oxygen to the body.

 - white blood cells (leukocytes).
 As part of your immune system they destroy "bad" cells: invading or foreign cells like bacteria and viruses, and abnormal cells.

 - platelets (thrombocytes).
 They help blood clot.

 In healthy people these cells enter the circulating blood as they become mature.
 In a person with aplastic anemia, stem cells do not mature into enough functioning cells, leading to the lack of cells in the bone marrow and bloodstream.
-Immature blood cells have the following names:
+Immature blood cells (called precursors) have the following names:

 - reticulocytes: red blood cell precursors

 - myelocytes: white blood cell precursors

 - megakaryocytes: platelet precursors

 The low blood counts and resulting symptoms experienced by aplastic anemia patients result from the lack of mature cells: